RADA Electronic Industries Sees Unusually High Options Volume (NASDAQ:RADA)

-RADA Electronic Industries Ltd. (NASDAQ:RADA) saw some unusual options trading activity on Monday.
-Stock investors bought 3,567 call options on the stock.
-This represents an increase of 631% compared to the typical daily volume of 488 call options.
+RADA Electronic Industries Ltd. (NASDAQ:RADA) saw unusually large options trading on Monday.
+Stock investors bought 1,501 put options on the company.
+This represents an increase of approximately 1,012% compared to the typical daily volume of 135 put options.

-Several brokerages recently commented on RADA.
-BidaskClub upgraded shares of RADA Electronic Industries from a “hold” rating to a “buy” rating in a report on Tuesday, December 8th.
-Alliance Global Partners upped their price target on shares of RADA Electronic Industries from $12.00 to $13.00 and gave the company a “buy” rating in a report on Monday, December 21st.
-Zacks Investment Research upgraded shares of RADA Electronic Industries from a “sell” rating to a “hold” rating in a research note on Thursday, December 24th.
-Finally, TheStreet upgraded shares of RADA Electronic Industries from a “c” rating to a “b-” rating in a research note on Friday, November 13th.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The company has an average rating of “Buy” and an average price target of $10.50.

-Institutional investors have recently modified their holdings of the stock.
-Advisor Group Holdings Inc. raised its holdings in shares of RADA Electronic Industries by 37.5% during the second quarter.
-Advisor Group Holdings Inc. now owns 5,500 shares of the aerospace company’s stock worth $36,000 after purchasing an additional 1,500 shares during the last quarter.
-Kestra Advisory Services LLC acquired a new stake in RADA Electronic Industries during the third quarter valued at $59,000.
-Jane Street Group LLC acquired a new stake in RADA Electronic Industries during the third quarter valued at $73,000.
-NorthCoast Asset Management LLC acquired a new stake in RADA Electronic Industries during the third quarter valued at $101,000.
-Finally, Cubist Systematic Strategies LLC grew its position in shares of RADA Electronic Industries by 109.9% in the third quarter.
-Cubist Systematic Strategies LLC now owns 23,418 shares of the aerospace company’s stock valued at $139,000 after purchasing an additional 12,259 shares during the period.
-35.76% of the stock is owned by hedge funds and other institutional investors.

-RADA Electronic Industries (NASDAQ:RADA) last posted its earnings results on Tuesday, November 10th.
-The aerospace company reported $0.05 EPS for the quarter, beating the Zacks’ consensus estimate of $0.02 by $0.03.
-RADA Electronic Industries had a negative net margin of 0.18% and a positive return on equity of 0.02%.
+RADA Electronic Industries (NASDAQ:RADA) last announced its quarterly earnings data on Tuesday, November 10th.
+The aerospace company reported $0.05 EPS for the quarter, beating analysts’ consensus estimates of $0.02 by $0.03.
+RADA Electronic Industries had a positive return on equity of 0.02% and a negative net margin of 0.18%.
 The company had revenue of $20.36 million during the quarter.
-Equities analysts predict that RADA Electronic Industries will post 0.12 EPS for the current fiscal year.
+As a group, research analysts expect that RADA Electronic Industries will post 0.12 earnings per share for the current fiscal year.

+Large investors have recently made changes to their positions in the company.
+California Public Employees Retirement System boosted its holdings in RADA Electronic Industries by 182.3% in the second quarter.
+California Public Employees Retirement System now owns 79,736 shares of the aerospace company’s stock worth $521,000 after purchasing an additional 51,486 shares in the last quarter.
+State of Tennessee Treasury Department bought a new stake in RADA Electronic Industries during the second quarter valued at about $214,000.
+Advisor Group Holdings Inc. boosted its holdings in RADA Electronic Industries by 37.5% during the second quarter.
+Advisor Group Holdings Inc. now owns 5,500 shares of the aerospace company’s stock valued at $36,000 after acquiring an additional 1,500 shares during the period.
+Menora Mivtachim Holdings LTD. bought a new stake in RADA Electronic Industries during the third quarter valued at about $1,131,000.
+Finally, Trexquant Investment LP bought a new stake in RADA Electronic Industries during the third quarter valued at about $253,000.
+Institutional investors own 35.76% of the company’s stock.

 RADA Electronic Industries Company Profile